ndatua/Atlanton/README.md

 **For Apple (macOS) Users**
 1. Open the **Keyboard** folder.
-2. Copy the file `Atlanton-Keyboard-Apple.keylayout` to one of the following folders:
-    * `/Library/Keyboard Layouts` (for all users)
-    * `~/Library/Keyboard Layouts` (for just yourself)
-          Tip: In order to access the hidden Library folder from Finder, hold down the option key while clicking on the Go menu.
+2. Copy the file `Atlanton-Keyboard-Apple.keylayout` to one of the following folders.
+(Tip: In order to access the hidden Library folder from Finder, hold down the option key while clicking on the Go menu.)
+    * `/Library/Keyboard Layouts` - for all users
+    * `~/Library/Keyboard Layouts` - for just yourself
 3. Open **System Settings** > **Keyboard**.
 4. Under "Text Input" or "Input Sources," click **Edit** or the **+** button.
 5. Scroll down to **Others**, select **Atlanton**, and click **Add**.